 Main Room FireplaceIn addition to operating a care facility, the Foundation also manages Kopernik Apartments.
 This low-income rental building for seniors consists of 33 units.
 It offers independent living housing to eligible tenants through rent subsidies from BC Housing Management Commission and Canada Mortgage and Housing Corporation.
 Currently, the Kopernik Foundation is working on a potential redevelopment of the Kopernik Apartments with the goal of significantly increasing the number of apartments over the next several years.

-Over the years, with funding from the Ministry of Health, as well as the generosity of the Polish Community, the facility has undergone many changes including physical renovations and staff training, to meet the changing needs of its population.
-This has included an 18-bed Special Care Unit and private pay beds, amongst others.
+Over the years, with funding from the Ministry of Health as well as the generosity of many supporters, the facility underwent many changes through renovations, staff development and training to meet the changing needs and demographics of its residents.
+Most recently, an 18-bed Special Care Unit was incorporated into the facility and Kopernik currently offers three private pay beds.

-Since we began, Kopernik has welcomed over 900 residents from all corners of the world, of all races and faiths, and we remain committed to treat each one with the utmost respect and dignity.
+Since its inception, Kopernik Lodge has welcomed over 900 residents from all corners of the world, of all races and faiths, and remains committed to treating everyone with the utmost respect and dignity.

 From a small group of dedicated visionaries, the Kopernik Foundation has grown into a vast network of caring volunteers, staff and management.
 To continue the tradition of vision and leadership, we need dedicated people like you.
 Your support is of great importance to continue delivering superior care to our residents.
 Join the M. KOPERNIK (NICOLAUS COPERNICUS) FOUNDATION.